BC - God, Universe, Reality, and Man

 The subject of this brief/short course is: “God, Universe, Reality, and Man”.
 This brief course is free and introduces the associated fee based and more comprehensive short course.
 There are no prerequisites for this brief course or the associated short course.
 The short course is required for students enrolled in Hayden Center self-enrichment programs: self-actualization, the personal true-self, and the community true-self.

-Similar to all brief courses, this brief course only introduces and summarizes the key ideas contained in the associated fee based short course.
+Similar to all brief courses, this brief course only introduces and summarizes a few of the key ideas contained in the associated fee based short course.
 The brief course content is designed to provide sufficiently detailed information for the short course purchase decision.
 Short courses are more complete and uniquely beneficial because they are conducted in a face-to-face in person or online learning environment which assures the studied material becomes working knowledge.
 As brief/short course author , I sincerely strive to produce courses whose content meets or exceeds common standards of excellence, objectivity, reliability, and life enrichment.

-Any person engaging in a discussion of the existence or nature of God, the universe, actuality or reality, or Man should possess a working knowledge of the great disciplines to be a knowledgeable, skilled, and effective presenter and debater.
+Any person engaging in a discussion of the existence or nature of God, the universe, actuality or reality, or Man should possess a working knowledge of the scientic method and the great disciplines to be a knowledgeable, skilled, and effective presenter and debater.
 Completion of this seemingly difficult course will boost your self-confidence and personal pride, build critical thinking skills, promote participation in related public conversations, and encourage further education on this subject.
 Completion of the present course is essential for students with the goal of becoming a personal center of excellence and is highly recommended for students enrolled in the Personal True-Self Program and/or the Community True-Self Program.

 Complete this course and you will discover yourself asking BIG questions about the universe and the dwellers in it.
+You will also sense a definite satisfaction that your level of consciousness has increased.

 Any theory of the universe represents Man’s present knowledge about physical reality.
 The present theory of a self-organizing universe not only provides a general understanding of physical reality but also provides predictive power, validated usefulness, and sucessful technological applications.
 These characteristics have propelled it into its present position as both a guiding and working theory for researchers seeking more detail knowledge of reality.
 For these reasons, the theory represents a paradigm and functions as an umbrella theory for working scientists.
 The outstanding features of this paradigm are that the universe 1) was caused by a big bang, 2) has an evolutionary history and continues evolving, 3) started from simplicity (very little or no organization of matter) and is producing increasingly complex organizations of matter.
 The fundamental particles that are undergoing organization are identified and defined by the standard model of physics.